Wahbeh-Mohammad/Sorting-Algorithms-With-Visualizer/Sorting Algorithm Visualizer V1.0/Read Me.md

 # Important.

+## Keep in mind that this is an old version with alot of bugs.

 With threading i was able to visualize larger arrays without the program freezing on me while sorting the array half-way some sortings may interfere with the mainthread wich would cause